Continuous Memory Representation for Anomaly Detection: Introduction

+Deploying the continuous memory, we additionally include specific designs on CRAD tailored for AD.
+CRAD incorporates two distinct continuous memories to represent normal features from both a local and global perspective.
+Through the integration of these representations, CRAD adeptly identifies coarse-to-fine anomalies.
+Furthermore, we implement coordinate jittering to enhance the generalization capability of the grid, facilitating the update of a broader range of grid values with each input coordinate.
+A feature refinement process further improves CRAD, minimizing false detections (i.e., false positives) by ensuring that the normal regions in the fused output remain consistent with the original input.

-GRAD not only enhances AD performance by effectively addressing weak generalization and IS issues but also provides several additional advantages.
-As its global representation can capture the structural characteristics of normal images, GRAD is provided with the capability for identifying anomalies in more diverse classes, each characterized by distinct structures.
-In terms of computational and parameter efficiency, GRAD avoids the tremendous computational overhead associated with searching every feature as in the existing methods (\cref{fig:space}(a),(b)), since GRAD acquires a single feature directly from the continuous space.
-Furthermore, the high granularity of continuous space enables compact representation, resulting in high parameter efficiency.
-To the best of our knowledge, this is the first work to apply the continuous feature space to effectively represent normal features for AD.
+CRAD not only addresses weak generalization and IS issues but also provides several additional advantages.
+Whereas discrete memories struggle to represent global features (e.g., an entire input feature), our continuous memory successfully captures their structural characteristics (\cref{tab:space}).
+Therefore, it enables identifying anomalies across a wider range of classes, each featured by distinct structures.
+Furthermore, different from discrete memories with limited entries, CRAD represents an infinite number of normal features in the continuous memory.
+Thus, CRAD achieves high performance with compact memory, resulting in high parameter efficiency.
+To the best of our knowledge, this is the first work leveraging continuous memory to effectively represent normal features for AD.

-In the extensive experiments, we demonstrate the superiority of continuous normal space over the existing discrete spaces in terms of accuracy and efficiency (both for computation and parameter).
-Furthermore, experimental results on the MVTec AD dataset~\cite{mvtec} show that GRAD achieves state-of-the-art performance in a unified setting (multi-class AD with a single model) for both detection and localization, which even outperforms the state-of-the-art models trained for each respective class.
-With the comprehensive analysis, we demonstrate GRAD is an effective solution for AD, overcoming the limitations of existing methods.
+In the extensive experiments, we demonstrate the superiority of continuous memory over the existing discrete spaces in terms of accuracy and efficiency (both for computation and parameter).
+Furthermore, experimental results on the MVTec AD dataset~\cite{mvtec} show that CRAD achieves state-of-the-art performance in a unified setting (multi-class AD with a single model) for anomaly detection, which even outperforms the state-of-the-art models trained for each respective class.
+With the comprehensive analysis, we demonstrate CRAD is an effective solution for AD, overcoming the limitations of existing methods.